Skip to Content

 Preserving Herbs

 In addition to making botanical art, you may be looking for additional ways to preserve herbs for out-of-season use.
-Be sure to read How to Dry Herbs.
+Be sure to read How to Dry and Freeze Herbs for out-of-season use.

 You might also enjoy this tasty basil pesto recipe.